 Your requirements for college admission may be very different.
-Often colleges will require more SAT Subject Test scores from homeschool students in lieu of more traditional criteria like high school GPA and class rank.
-Make sure to check with the colleges on their list to find out what their requirements are from homeschooled applicants.
+Often colleges will require more SAT Subject Test scores from homeschooled students in lieu of more traditional criteria like high school GPA and class rank.
+Make sure to check with your specific colleges to find out what their requirements are for homeschooled applicants in particular.

 Be sure to look up your particular schools’ policies on SAT Subject Tests.
-These policies change from year to year, so do not just take a friend’s word for it.
+These policies change from year to year, so do not just take a friend’s (or our) word for it.